 The mi_qual_negate() function indicates whether the NOT Boolean operator applies to the results of the specified qualification.
 The NOT operator can negate the return value of a function or a Boolean expression.

-''' mi_boolean mi_qual_negate(MI_AM_QUAL_DESC qualDesc); qualDesc points to the qualification descriptor. '''
+mi_boolean mi_qual_negate(MI_AM_QUAL_DESC qualDesc);

 MI_TRUE indicates that the strategy function should be negated.
 MI_FALSE indicates that the strategy function should not be negated.